overlookmotel/react-async-ssr/README.md

 The `.renderToStringAsync()` method provided by this package renders in a single pass.
 The render is interrupted when awaiting an async resource and resumed once it has loaded.

+#### Disabled Functionality
+Some React functionality is disabled on the server by React.
+This library only seeks to make Suspense work. https://github.com/overlookmotel/react-async-ssr/issues/16
+The disabled functionality includes, but is not limited to:
+`setState`
+`forceRender`
+`useEffect`

 ## Tests

 Use `npm test` to run the tests.
 Use `npm run cover` to check coverage.